Student Rights and Responsibilities

-- Students have a right to have the university maintain and protect the confidential status of all educational records except as directed by appropriate legal authority.
+- Students have a right to have the university maintain and protect the private status of all educational records except as directed by appropriate legal authority.

 - Students, through student representatives, may have a right to participate in formulating and evaluating institutional policies.

 - Students have a right to organize and join associations to promote interests held in common with others.

 - Students have a right to peaceful protest on University premises.
 These protests may not interfere with entrance to and exit from campus facilities, unreasonably disrupt the educational process or damage property.